We wait and we wait and we wait. Patiently. Lovingly. Anguished.

 For our roofs to stop caving in on us every time it rains,

-And for real estate agents to stop looking to sell us out.
+And for real estate agents to stop selling these buildings out.

-We wait for our clinics to admit us without first labeling us,
+We wait for the clinics to admit us without first labeling us,

-For our doctors to work with us instead of just getting rid of us,
+For our doctors to work with instead of just getting rid of us,

 For our ‘coverage’ to stay put without our having to reapply,